grauner/map673-Portfolio-/README.md

 The document is broken into different sections using `<section>` tags.
 Beyond using a few semantically appropriate tags such as `<h1>`, `<p>`, `<a>`, and `<dl>` (definition list), the page is mostly build using generic `<div>` tags with Bootstrap's class names applied to them.

+Before moving on, compare the **lesson-template/** folder to the **lesson/index.html**.
+The template folder has the required Bootstrap resources saved locally.
+The **lesson/index.html** uses a CDN to load Bootstrap's required resources remotely.
+This is another common way to organize a web project and many templates use CDNs.

+The advantage of using local files, e.g., in "vendors" folder, is being able to work offline and "locking" your site to specific resource versions.
+Working with a CDN can provide performance increases, especially if your resource is commonly used, like jQuery.
+So, it's essential to recognize how your assets/resources are loaded in your project.

 Let's now work on modifying the theme.
 But first, consider the distinction between a template and a theme.
 Above, we looked at Bootstrap's official examples, which are templates.
 These are minimally-styled in terms of typography and color but provide a basic layout structure.
 A theme, on the other hand, involves a much more carefully designed set of style rules which give the page a unique sense of expression.
 Even if Start Bootstrap's [Clean Blog](https://blackrockdigital.github.io/startbootstrap-clean-blog/) is minimal in its design, it's much more of a designed theme than the template I've provided for you.

 Let's now consider a fun approach for developing a theme from a template.